fleetdm/fleet/docs/Deploying/Configuration.md

 ## Public IPs of devices

 > IMPORTANT: In order for this feature to work properly, devices must connect to Fleet via the public internet.
-> If Fleet and the agents are deployed on a private network then the "Public IP address" for such device will not be set.
+> If the agent connects to Fleet via a private network then the "Public IP address" for such device will not be set.

 Fleet attempts to deduce the public IP of devices from well-known HTTP headers received on requests made by the osquery agent.